 Sections 10(a) and (d) of the Real Estate Services Act (British Columbia) require an applicant for a new licence or licence renewal to satisfy RECBC that they are of goodreputation, suitable to be licensed at the level and the category for which they are applying, and fit to be a licensee.
 The licence application form includes a series of questions relating to the reputation, suitability, and fitness of an applicant.
-A first-time applicant or an applicant that has been unlicensed for more than 90 days must include with their application an original criminal record check.
+A first-time applicant or an applicant that has been unlicensed for more than 90 days must include with their application a criminal record check.
 It is incumbent upon an applicant to ensure that all current charges and all convictions, regardless of date (but excepting pardoned convictions), including absolute and conditional discharges, are disclosed when applying for a licence.
 If any concerns regarding an applicant’s reputation, suitability or fitness arise RECBC will consider that application in accordance with these guidelines.

 Section 10(a) of the Real Estate Services Act states that an applicant for a new licence or licence renewal must satisfy RECBC that they are of good reputation and suitable to be licensed at the level and the category for which the applicant is applying.
 When determining an applicant’s good reputation and suitability, RECBC will review an applicant’s general business and personal reputation, and consider whether there is reason to believe that an applicant is liable to act